 Batch tasks for efficiency

 There’s a good chance that there are tasks you do regularly that can be grouped.
 If you’re chronically late for meetings, try scheduling them earlier so they don’t interfere with your other priorities.
 Plus, if you find yourself waiting in line at the grocery store multiple times per week, make a habit of pre-writing meal plans and shopping lists.

 Once a month, when it’s time to go food shopping, you will have everything ready to go.
 You might also consider starting your workday earlier.
 Alternatively, you could try staying up later to complete tasks before bedtime.
 This would be especially so if those tasks could get in the way of something else important later in the day.
 You may think that going to bed at 9:00 pm sounds better than continuing to work until midnight.

 Hire people to help you with your personal life, too

-If you’re looking to take on more, hire someone to help you with your personal life.
-The options are limitless: a real estate agent, a dog walker, a housekeeper—the possibilities are endless.
-You can even hire an assistant who will take care of your social media presence and other administrative tasks!
+If you want to take on more, hire someone to help you with your personal life.
+The options are endless: a real estate agent, a dog walker, a housekeeper.
+You can hire an assistant to handle your social media presence and other administrative tasks!

 How much would this cost?